Is solar PV a good investment?

 If you're wondering are solar panels worth it and whether they are a good investment, read on to find out when your solar PV system will start paying you back.

 Solar panels are expensive, but will they pay their own way and earn you money into the bargain?
 Will they affect the value of your home?
 Read on and find out more.

-Solar panels are often marketed as a way for you to make money, as well as to save on your own electricity bills.
+Solar panels are often marketed as a way for you to make money, as well as to save on your electricity bills and reduce your carbon footprint.
 This is because you can get paid for the electricity your solar photovoltaic (PV) panels produce.

 We can help you work out whether solar panels are a good investment for your money.
 Plus our unique survey of estate agents reveals the effect solar panels will have on the price of your home.
 Keep reading to find out more.

 Investing in solar panels: need to know

 Companies market solar PV panels as an investment.
 But there are some significant differences between the traditional ways of growing your money (such as savings and investments), and purchasing and installing a solar PV system.

 Under the government's Feed-in Tariff (FIT) scheme, owners received cash in return for generating renewable electricity.
 This scheme closed to new applicants in March 2019.